Suitable for Freezing

 - Preheat your oven to 200⁰C/gas mark 6.

 - Line a roasting tin with foil.
-Peel and chop the butternut squash into ½ inch chunks, toss in the vegetable oil and roast in the oven in the tray for around 30 minutes until soft.
+Toss the butternut squash in the vegetable oil and roast in the oven in the tray for around 30 minutes until soft.

 - Make the flavour paste by thoroughly combining all of the ingredients in a small bowl.
 Set aside.